Marsha H. Gibbons, School Nurse ~ 781-979-2190 (prompt #2) or email [email protected]

 To all Kindergarten parents: A copy of a current doctor’s physical and required immunizations with a lead screening test are now due on ALL KINDERGARTEN STUDENTS.
 Please forward to the school nurse, if you have not already done so.

-Please remember to call the Save a Child Line (781-979-2192) when your child is absent.
+Please remember to call the Save a Child Line (781-979-2190 option 1) when your child is absent.
 It is most important to leave a detailed message, noting why your child is absent and if they have a fever of 100 degrees or higher.
 Our school policy states that students will not return to school until they are fever, vomiting or diarrhea free for 24 hours.
 If their doctor ordered an antibiotic for infections, they must have taken it for 24 hours before returning to school.
 Any contagious infection such as strep throat, conjunctivitis, or flu should be reported to the school nurse.

 If your child has any orthopedic conditions such as a fracture or a sprain, please send in a doctor’s note stating their activity limitations, such as no recess or physical education.

 It is still important to have your family immunized against the flu yearly.
 Please see the Flu Guide for Parents.

 Vision and hearing screenings are done every year for all students in the elementary schools.
 Kindergarten will be the first group to be screened in October.
 Grades 1-5 will be screened in the Spring.

 As in the past school year, we will be measuring height and weight of all first and fourth graders.
 These screenings are State Mandated, however, you may excuse your child from this screening with a note to your school nurse.

 Grade 5 receives a scoliosis screening (with parental permission), and a growing up program in the spring.

 Encourage your children to play safe, remembering to wear sneakers for gym and recess, and dress appropriately for weather conditions.